u2takey/Google-Search-API/README.md

-    self.cached # A link to the cached version of the page self.page # What page this result was on (When searching more than one page) self.index # What index on this page it was on
+    self.cached # A link to the cached version of the page self.page # What page this result was on (When searching more than one page) self.index # What index on this page it was on self.number_of_results # The total number of results the query returned
 ```

 *Description text parsing has some encoding problems to be resolved.*